JM-34771765/ICT171-Minecraft-Server/ubuntuSetup.md

 At step 10, if you intend to set up the webpage, add two additional rules to allow TCP traffic from anywhere (0.0.0.0/0) for port 80 and port 443.
 (By default, there are two boxes you can check to allow HTTP and HTTPS, which are the same as opening these ports.)

-Additionally, for the Enshrouded Dedicated Server, you should add rules for ports 15636 and 15637, in the same way you did for the other rules in step 10.

 Skip steps 12 to 16.
 The instructions for this portion of setup are covered in [The Minecraft Instruction File](/MinecraftInstructions.md)

 Before going through the "Cleaning up" section, be sure to update your packages using